 - Sprinkle the lining with baking soda to keep your trash can smelling fresh.

 5. Inside Your Microwave

-Time to stop stalling and clean the mess inside your microwave!
+Time to stop stalling and clean your microwave!
 If you like heating up your food, you’d know how much grease and food debris there is in there.

-Start off by removing the turntable inside the microwave and clean it with soapy water.
+Start off by removing the turntable inside the microwave and cleaning it with soapy water.
 If there is any food debris inside, pick them up with a damp paper towel.